suncoast-devs/handbook/lessons/js-ui-as-state/index.md

 Our user interface is really nothing more than a user friendly way to show and update the state of our data.

-Lets look at a more complex example.
+Let's look at a more complex example.

 ```